gordon-cs/gordon-360-api/docs/RemoteDesktopToVM.md

 ### Linux

 Install an appropriate remote desktop client.
-For Ubuntu, we recommend Remmina Remote Desktop Client.
+For Ubuntu, Remmina Remote Desktop Client should already be installed.